Robert Foley (American politician)

 Before being elected to the Maine Legislature, Foley served as a Selectman for Wells.
 Foley currently resides there with his wife, Maryanne, and two children.
 He is still currently a employed in the insurance sector as a Certified Insurance Counselor.

 Foley served in the Maine House of Representatives representing District 7 from 2014 until 2018.
 While in the House, he served on the Insurance and Financial Affairs Committee.

 In the Senate, Foley serves on the Environment and Natural Resources Committee and the Health Coverage, Insurance and Financial Services Committee.

+In April 2024, Foley announced he was running for the Maine House of Representatives in the 145th district for the 2024 elections.
+He was elected in November 2024.